JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 This worked well but it didn't fit my mental model.
 I wanted to be able to express two modes of communication.
 A client should be able to send a request and await it's response.
 It should also be able to subscribe to some event and get notifications over time.
 Since I couldn't find an easy way to do that with the standard feature set I built [ipc-bridge](https://ilusr.com/ipc-bridge/) to support my use cases.
 This abstraction allowed me to use my mental model across the IPC provided by Electron.

-TODO research if there is a better way to do this now.

 ## Front-end topics
 * Built in a way that there had been two different experiences.
 A native browser and electron app version
 * Observation that this would have been a perfect case for redux